UniPiTechnology/evok/docs/installation.md

 ## Installing and updating Evok

-Make sure you have [set up repositories](#setting-up-repositories) correctly first.
+Make sure you have [set up the repositories](#setting-up-repositories) correctly first.
 This works both for installind and updating.

 ```bash title="Installing & updating Evok"
 sudo apt update